GreatApe42069/Dogecoin_improvements/README.md

 # Dogecoin Security Improvement:
 **Dogecoin is vulnerable to hacking and security breaches, which can result in the loss of funds for users.**

-**To enhance the security of Dogecoin, this implementation demonstrates the use of stronger encryption algorithms and recommends regularly updating the codebase to address security vulnerabilities.**
+**To enhance the security of Dogecoin, this implementation of "Improve-Security.cpp" demonstrates the use of stronger encryption algorithms and recommends regularly updating the codebase to address security vulnerabilities.**

 ## Implementation: